Basics of Communication With Your Nearshore Front End Developer to Improve His Performance

 Set Communication Guidelines

-Having a clear guideline on how, when, and which communication tools team members use is important.
+Having a clear guideline on how, when, and which communication tools team members use.
 Constantly sending project notifications via chat can be distracting and counterproductive.
 Moreover, important project information can be lost in the long chat threads.

-As a general rule of thumb, emails are excellent tools for sending information, while scheduled calls can be used in brainstorming and exchanging of energetic ideas.
+As a general rule of thumb, emails are excellent tools for sending information, while scheduled calls can be used for brainstorming and exchanging energetic ideas.

 Teach Team Members to Contextualize Communication

 When communicating digitally, it can be hard to establish what particular team members are doing at that moment.
 They could be giving a simple “Yes” answer to a serious query without elaborating because they are occupied.
-Without knowing their prevailing circumstances, it could appear that they don't care, while in the real sense, they could just be running to catch a train.
+It could appear that they don't care without knowing their prevailing circumstances, while in the real sense, they could just be running to catch a train.

 Manage by Objective

-Micromanaging your project could ultimately lead to a static end product due to monotonous ideas.
+Micromanaging your project could lead to a static end product due to monotonous ideas.
 If you are the project manager, try to manage your project using objectives by giving team members goals to hit and leaving them to figure out the smaller moving parts on their own.
-This will not only make project management easy but also allow them to exercise their creativity, which will be reflected in your end-product.
+It will make project management easy and allow them to exercise their creativity, which will be reflected in your end product.

 Share Calendars

 Unlike emails, having a shared calendar helps keep every team member updated on what’s on the schedule.
-It also helps in eliminating overlapping tasks as it shows who is doing what at a particular time.
+It also helps eliminate overlapping tasks, showing who is doing what at a particular time.

 Over-communicate

 Last but certainly not least, remember to over-communicate with your team members.
-Whether you are travelling out of town, need something delivered beforehand or even want a certain code amended, over-communicating helps eliminate conflicts and avoid surprises.
+Whether you are traveling out of town, need something delivered beforehand, or even want a certain code amended, over-communicating helps eliminate conflicts and avoid surprises.

 The Bottom Line

-Today, any business looking to remain competitive needs to create web applications that are intuitive, customer-concentric, and offer excellent user experience.
-Unfortunately, the deeply-rooted demand-exceeds-supply argument of front-end developers has made it sourcing for qualified programmers extremely hard.
+Today, any business looking to remain competitive needs to create web applications that are intuitive, customer-centric, and offer excellent user experience.
+Unfortunately, front-end developers' deeply rooted demand-exceeds-supply argument has made sourcing for qualified programmers extremely hard.

-Luckily, nearshoring allows business owners to easily circumvent this problem.
+Luckily, nearshoring allows business owners to circumvent this problem easily.

-With that said, if this hiring model is to be successful, the two parties need to be proactive by ensuring they are in constant communication with each other.
-Sustained communication helps improve productivity, efficiency, and most importantly, allows team members to work alongside each other to achieve a common goal.
+With that said, if this hiring model is to be successful, the two parties must be proactive by constantly communicating.
+Sustained communication helps improve productivity efficiency and, most importantly, allows team members to work together to achieve a common goal.